|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation|

 - Repetitive strenuous activities

-Low back pain affects four out of five people.
+Low back pain affects many people.
 Pain alone is not enough to recognize a herniated disk.
 See your doctor if back pain results from a fall or a blow to your back.
 The most common symptom of a herniated disk is sciatica—a sharp, often shooting pain that extends from the buttocks down the back of one leg.
 It is caused by pressure on the spinal nerve.
 Other symptoms include:

-- Tingling (a "pins-and-needles" sensation) or numbness in one leg or buttock
+- Tingling (a "pins-and-needles" sensation) or numbness in the leg and/or foot

 As with pain in the lower back, neck pain is also common.
 When pressure is placed on a nerve in the neck, it causes pain in the muscles between your neck and shoulder (trapezius muscles).
 The pain may shoot down the arm.
-The pain may also cause headaches in the back of the head.
 Other symptoms include:

 - Weakness in one arm